CEA Study Abroad Program Overview

 Housing options will vary by program.
 For more information please visit the specific CEA program page.
 The cost of housing will be included in the invoice that CEA sends to Appalachian and students will be billed through their Appalachian term bill.

 Program CostsStudents participating on CEA programs will be billed through Appalachian the CEA program cost.
 This will replace the Appalachian tuition & fees for the term they are abroad.
 In addition to the CEA costs students will also be responsible for submitting a $200 OIED Program Development Fee upon acceptance by the Education Abroad Office.
 The fee payment confirms your spot and is non-refundable.
+Students will also be billed a $60 International Health Development Fee after program confirmation.

 Students should also plan for additional program related costs.
 The table below lists some of the common categories that students should plan for.
 The individual CEA program pages will provide an overview of estimated additional costs.